 Surrogacy is when a woman carries and gives birth to baby for someone else, usually for a woman unable to carry the child herself.
-This is done through advancements in reproductive technology such as artificial insemination, in vitro fertilization/embryo transfer (IVF/ET) and other Advanced Reproductive Technologies (ART) that allow otherwise infertile couples a chance to have children.
+This is done through advancements in reproductive technology such as artificial insemination, in-vitro fertilization/embryo transfer (IVF/ET) and other Advanced Reproductive Technologies (ART) that allow otherwise infertile couples a chance to have children.
 Due to advances in reproductive technology, couples now have medical means to have children.
+This technology has been extremely helpful for the LGBTQ+ community and single fathers who otherwise could not have children.

-A Genetic/Traditional Surrogate is a surrogate mother who also donated her egg and thus has a biological link to the child she is carrying for the future parents.
-This is where the surrogate is inseminated (usually artificially) with the intended father’s sperm.
+A Genetic/Traditional Surrogate is a surrogate mother who also donated her egg and thus has a biological/genetic connection to the child she is carrying for the future parents.
+This is where the surrogate is inseminated (usually artificially) with the intended/future father’s sperm.

-A Gestational Surrogate, which is the most common, is a surrogate who is not genetically connected to the child she is carrying for the intended parents.
-The eggs are harvested from the intended mother or an egg donor, are fertilized with the prospective father’s sperm or sperm donor, and then transferred to the surrogate’s uterus.
+A Gestational Surrogate, which is the most common, is a surrogate who is not genetically related to the child she is carrying for the intended/future parents.
+The eggs are retrieved from the intended/future mother or an egg donor, and are fertilized with the sperm from the future father or sperm donor, and then transferred to the surrogate’s uterus.
 Extraordinary Conceptions only works with gestational surrogates.

-Unforeseen costs can backlog and delay the process.
-Disputes over cost, escrow accounts, doctors, lawyers and scheduling appointments can overwhelm and cripple the relationship between the intended parents and the surrogate.
+There are several risk factors involved for both the future parents and the gestational surrogate.
+Unforeseen costs can backlog and delay the surrogacy process.
+Disputes over cost, escrow accounts, doctors, lawyers and scheduling appointments can overwhelm and cripple the relationship between the intended parents and the surrogate mother.
 Extraordinary Conceptions will mediate, educate and handle the details, so you can experience the full joy that you are bringing into the lives of others.
+There are several risk factors involved for both the future parents and the gestational surrogate.
+By working with a reputable agency like Extraordinary Conceptions, you can better protect yourself from these issues.

 The intended parents will fund an escrow account before starting your medical protocol.
 Prior to pregnancy confirmation, you will receive a monthly expense allowance, as well as compensation for the embryo transfer and an injectable medication fee.
 Your pregnancy compensation will begin on the first weekday of each month following confirmation of fetal heartbeat.
 Your base compensation is broken up into 10 monthly payments; however, after you deliver the baby the remaining balance will come in one final payment.
 Payment will be handled by Extraordinary Conceptions according to your Surrogate Contract.